arianadaris/coast-coffee-shop/README.md

 <h4>Overview</h4>
 <p>I created this project to learn how to do the following:</p>
   • Manage a PostgreSQL database with a data manager, which updates or removes entries in tables in the database<br>
+  • Use a database-first EntityFramework approach to structure the database and models before creating an API<br>
   • Develop a .NET Core API that manipulates database data (retrieved from the data manager) and returns data to the interface<br>
   • Create a user authentication system from scratch using React Contexts, ensuring critical user information is secure<br>